nasa/bplib/README.md

 - pkg-config 0.29.1
 - gcc  (Ubuntu 9.4.0-1ubuntu1~20.04.2) 9.4.0

-2. Install QCBOR 1.4 if it is not already installed.
+2. Install QCBOR 1.5.1 if it is not already installed.
 - Check if QCBOR is installed with `pkg-config --modversion qcbor`
 - git clone https://github.com/laurencelundblade/QCBOR.git
 - cd QCBOR
+- git checkout v1.5.1
-- cmake -S . -B build-folder
+- cmake -DBUILD_SHARED_LIBS=ON -S . -B build-folder
 - cmake --build build-folder
 - sudo make install
+- sudo make install_so
 - Verify that the contents of the file `bplib/qcbor.pc` are correct for the installation and then copy it to pkgconfig.
+From the `bplib` folder the command is:
-- sudo cp bplib/qcbor.pc /usr/local/lib/pkgconfig/
+- sudo cp qcbor.pc /usr/local/lib/pkgconfig/
+- sudo depmod
+- pkg-config --modversion qcbor

 #### Build bplib with cFS
 3. Clone, init, and update cFS and all required submodules.
 Then clone bp and bplib to the cFS local repository.